wouter291/LetsMoveIt/README.md

 ```

-To test if your package is installed correctly run:
+To test if your package is installed correctly run the following lines:

 ```
 roslaunch ur_modern_driver ur5_bringup.launch robot_ip:=[IP_OF_THE_ROBOT]